-Welcome to News Junkie Post, a global news website that features articles and videos on U.S. and world news, as well as political analysis, commentary and opinion.
-News Junkie Post deals with topics including human rights, geopolitics, philosophy, psychology, entertainment, the environment and more.
+Welcome to News Junkie Post, a global news website that features articles and videos on United States and world news, as well as political analysis, commentary and opinion.
+News Junkie Post deals with topics that include human rights, geopolitics, philosophy, psychology, entertainment, the environment and more.
 It does not aggregate other news sources but presents original articles by its editorial staff and contributors.
 News Junkie Post is an independent news source, free from corporate ownership and political agenda.
-It utilizes social media to disseminate information that helps people to make informed decisions and raise awareness.
+It disseminate information , through social media, that raises awareness and helps people to make informed decisions.

 Who is talking about us?

-News Junkie Post stories and writers have been featured on media including Russia Today (RT), BBC World News, NBC, AlHurra TV, NPR, PNR, KPFA94.1, Radio Islam, The Huffington Post, The Drudge Report, The Raw Story, Atlantic Wire, Truthout, Alternet, Global Research Canada.
+News Junkie Post stories and writers have been featured on media including Russia Today (RT), BBC World News, NBC, AlHurra TV, NPR, WBAI, PRN, KPFA94.1, 21st Century Wire, Radio Islam, Sputnik, Alternet, Truthout, CounterPunch, The Duran, Z Communications, Popular Resistance, The Raw Story, Atlantic Wire, The Huffington Post, The Drudge Report, The Greanville Post, and Global Research Canada.

 Want to syndicate our articles and opinion pieces on your site?
 Please write to:

-We welcome your comments and are ready to share our analysis of current news and events on print, radio or TV.
+We welcome your comments and are ready to share our analyses of current news and events in print, radio or TV.
 You may contact us at:

-Gilbert Mercier is the Editor in Chief of News Junkie Post and one of its co-founders.
+Gilbert Mercier is a Co-Founder and a Co-Editor in Chief of News Junkie Post.
+He is the author of The Orwellian Empire.
 Mercier is a French journalist, photojournalist and filmmaker — writer/concept writer, director, producer and art director — based in the United States since 1983.
-In the early 1980′s Mercier hosted and produced “Performance”, a radio show in France.
+In the early 1980’s Mercier hosted and produced “Performance,” a radio show in France.

 Mercier’s coverage of New Orleans in the aftermath of hurricane Katrina received international praise.
-Over the years, he has been a guest as an analyst on television and radio programs for RT (Russia Today), BBC World News, Progressive Radio Network, Al Hurra TV and Radio Islam.
-Mercier’s articles have been republished by Truthout, Alternet and Global Research Canada and quoted by news outlets including The Atlantic and MSNBC.
+Over the years, he has been a guest analyst on television and radio programs for RT (Russia Today), BBC World News, Progressive Radio Network, Sputnik, Al Hurra TV, CounterPunch Radio, and Radio Islam.
+Mercier’s articles have been republished by Alternet, Truthout, CounterPunch, Z Communications, Signs of the Times, Popular Resistance, and Global Research Canada, and quoted by news outlets including The Atlantic and MSNBC.

-Dady Chery is the Co-Editor in Chief of News Junkie Post.
+Dady Chery is a Co-Editor in Chief of News Junkie Post.
+She is an associate professor in the biological sciences and the author of We Have Dared to Be Free: Haiti’s Struggle Against Occupation.
 Chery is a Haitian-born journalist, playwright, essayist, and poet.
 Her broad interests encompass science, culture, and human rights.
-She writes extensively about Haiti and world issues such as climate change.
-Her many contributions to Haitian news include the first proposal that Haiti’s cholera had been imported by the U.N., and the first description of Haiti’s mineral wealth.
-She holds a doctorate.
-She may be found at dadychery.org, Twitter and FaceBook.
+She writes extensively about Haiti and world issues such as climate change, displacement, and inequality.
+Her many contributions to Haitian news include the first proposal that Haiti’s cholera had been imported by the United Nations, and the first description of Haiti’s mineral wealth for a popular audience.
+Chery’s articles are regularly published in Haiti Chery.
+She has been republished or interviewed in PRN, WBAI, Solari Report, 21st Century Wire, Sputnik, The Huffington Post, Global Research Canada, Alternet, CounterPunch, RT Op-Edge, Z Communications, The News (Pakistan), Synthesis/Regeneration Magazine, Wikileaks Party, San Francisco Bay View, Black Agenda Report, Popular Resistance, Haiti Liberte, The Greanville Post, Buzzflash, Canada Haiti Action Network, Climate & Capitalism, OpEd News, Venezuela Analysis, and others.
+Some of her articles have been translated into French, German, Spanish, Portuguese, Italian, and Japanese.
+She may be found at Twitter and LinkedIn.

 Anthony Zeitouni is a Washington-based analyst from Lebanon.
 He is an expert on Middle East interfaith dialogue and conflict resolution.
 He writes regularly about Islam, democratization and the area’s minority groups.
 You may find Anthony on Twitter and at his website.